-Needless to say that, when it comes to the question of a data scientist salary, these guys and gals earn the least.
+Needless to say that, when it comes to the question of a data scientist's salary, these guys and gals earn the least.
 Their goals and focuses are (and should be!) concentrated on their learning and skill-practicing experiences.
 A lot of companies hire beginners and rookie data scientists and offer them company-based training and official preparations for the job.
-Surely, this means a lower salary, but that’s only normal when you’re just starting out.
+Surely, this means a lower salary, but that’s only normal when you’re just starting.

 Junior Data Scientists

 Junior data scientists are the group of people that can be considered as the “default” ones that people talk about whenever the topic of salary arises.
 They are the most common type of data scientists that you might encounter.

 These people already have some experience in the field.
 They are usually long-time workers in a single company.
 This means that they’ve chosen their career paths and have started climbing up the ladder of both experience and data science salary.

 On the other hand, not all junior data scientists already have stable jobs - that’s not necessarily the key defining feature.
 They might be looking for odd jobs here and there.
 Although, admittedly, it’s not that easy in this field of expertise.
 However, one thing’s for certain - they already know what they’re doing, and usually, don’t need any sort of handholding.